jnslmk/gled2/book/src/svg/installation.md

 ![Inkscape with picture](svg1.jpeg)

-2. Include, clone and place your lamps in the right position, set the start addresses of your lamps (see [Determining start addresses](determining_start_addresses.md)).
+2. Include, clone and place your lamps in the right position, set the start addresses and universes of your lamps.
+We use far away universes for the lamps, so we have no overlap when we have more than 170 leds on a set of connected lamps.

 ![Inkscape with picture and lamp2](svg2.jpeg)